COVID-19 Prioritized Examination Pilot Program

 COVID-19 Prioritized Examination Pilot Program description:

-• Applications must contain one or more claims to a product or process related to COVID-19.
+• Applications had to contain one or more claims to a product or process related to COVID-19.

-• Such claimed product or process must be subject to an applicable Food and Drug Administration (FDA) approval for COVID-19 use.
+• Such claimed product or process had to be subject to an applicable Food and Drug Administration (FDA) approval for COVID-19 use.

-• The request must include a certification that the applicant qualifies for either small or micro entity status and an executed Application Data Sheet (ADS) meeting the requirements of 37 CFR 1.53(f)(3)(i).
+• The request had to include a certification that the applicant qualified for either small or micro entity status and an executed Application Data Sheet (ADS) meeting the requirements of 37 CFR 1.53(f)(3)(i).

-• Applicants must file a grantable request under this initiative using the USPTO patent electronic filing system (EFS-Web or Patent Center) if filing the request in a utility application.
+• Applicants had to file a grantable request under this initiative using the USPTO Patent Center if filing the request in a utility application.

-• Applicants should use Pilot Program Form PTO/SB/450 to request participation in the pilot.
+• Applicants should have used Pilot Program Form PTO/SB/450 to request participation in the pilot.

 • non-continuing, original, nonprovisional utility or plant patent applications filed with an acceptable request to participate